 The Health of Humans, Animals & the Environment Are Inseparable

-One Health Certified is a systems-based, USDA-AMS PVP certification program that enables farmers and producers to prioritize animal health and welfare while working toward safe, responsible, and transparent animal care.
+One Health Certified is a systems-based, industry-developed animal care program that is verified by the USDA and enables farmers and producers to prioritize animal health and welfare while working toward safe, responsible, and transparent animal care.
 The program is open to any farmer or producer that meets standards—as confirmed by an annual third-party audit—designed around the five core principles: disease prevention, veterinary care, responsible antibiotic use, animal welfare, and environmental impact.
 Every program standard is publicly available and every farmer or producer is held to the same standards.

 How Does OHC Enhance a Safe and Reliable Food Supply?